Skip to main content

 Dean Ramona Denby-Brinson

-Ramona Denby-Brinson, Ph.D., began her appointment as dean of the University of North Carolina at Chapel Hill School of Social Work in August 2021.
-She is the 13th person and the first Black woman to serve in this role.
+Ramona Denby-Brinson, Ph.D., began her appointment as the 13th Dean of the University of North Carolina at Chapel Hill School of Social Work in August 2021.

 In leadership roles at The Ohio State University and the University of Nevada Las Vegas, she grew the enrollment of underrepresented minority and first-generation undergraduate students (32% increase) and graduate students (22%).
 She led graduate curriculum redesign work to prepare practitioners to practice using an inclusive, antiracist, social justice–oriented curriculum.